automex/cmb2-hide-show-password-field/README.md

 <img src="screenshot.PNG" alt="screenshot" width="70%" />

 # License
-The code and the documentation are released under the [MIT License](LICENSE).
+The code and the documentation are released under the [GPLv3 License](LICENSE).